terrimporter/SCVURL_rbcL_metabarcode_pipeline/README.md

 # README

+**This pipeline has been replaced with MetaWorks: A flexible, scalable bioinformatic pipeline for multi-marker biodiversity assessments available from https://github.com/terrimporter/MetaWorks**

 This repository processes rbcL metabarcodes. **SCVURL** refers to the programs, algorithms, and reference datasets used in this data flow: **S**EQPREP, **C**UTADAPT, **V**SEARCH, **U**NOISE, **R**bc**L** classifier.

 The pipeline begins with raw paired-end Illumina MiSeq fastq.gz files.
 Reads are paired.
 Primers are trimmed.
 All the samples are pooled for a global analysis.
 Reads are dereplicated and denoised producing a reference set of exact sequence variants (ESVs).
 ESVs are filtered again by retaining only the longest open reading frames (ORFs) and removing outliers (ORFs unusually sort or long).
 These ORFs are taxonomically assigned using the rbcL cpDNA reference set available from https://github.com/terrimporter/rbcLClassifier and is used with the RDP Classifier (Wang et al., 2007) available from https://sourceforge.net/projects/rdp-classifier/ .